desaikinjal44-lab/AI-Machine-Learning-Portfolio/README.md

 ### Machine Learning vs. Deep Learning: Real-World Applications

-Comparison of Machine Learning and Deep Learning by applying these techniques on real-life cases.
-It shows my understanding about the application of various AI methodologies to solve specific problems.
+A comprehensive comparison of Machine Learning and Deep Learning, supported by real-world examples that demonstrate how different AI approaches can be applied to improve decision-making, automation, and predictive analytics.
 ➡️ **[Machine Learning vs. Deep Learning](DataVisualization)**